-If you’ve marked an employee as a leaver in error, you can reactivate their existing employee record.
+If you’ve marked an employee as a leaver in error but have not completed a Pay run and submitted an FPS since doing so you can reactivate their existing employee record.
 Once reinstated, they can begin to receive payslips again.

-- 4. Under Employment Details, in the Finish Date box, remove the date.
+- 3. Under Employment Details, in the Finish Date box, remove the date.
+Click Save.

-If an employee dies, you must process their final pay with no NI deductions and notify HMRC that the employee no longer works for you.
+In the unfortunate event that an employee passes away, you must process their final pay with no NI deductions and notify HMRC that the employee no longer works for you.
 For more information about how to do this, please refer the article, How to process the final pay for an employee who has died.